ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.hue/README.md

 [![Downloads](https://img.shields.io/npm/dm/iobroker.hue.svg)](https://www.npmjs.com/package/iobroker.hue)
 [![NPM](https://nodei.co/npm/iobroker.hue.png?downloads=true)](https://nodei.co/npm/iobroker.hue/)

+**This adapter uses the service [Sentry.io](https://sentry.io) to automatically report exceptions and code errors and new device schemas to me as the developer.** More details see below!

+## What is Sentry.io and what is reported to the servers of that company?
+Sentry.io is a service for developers to get an overview about errors from their applications.
+Exactly this is implemented in this adapter.

+When the adapter crashes or another Code error happens, this error message that also appears in the ioBroker log is submitted to Sentry.
+When you have allowed ioBroker GmbH to collect diagnostic data then also your installation ID (this is just a unique ID **without** any additional infos about you, email, name or such) is included.
+This allows Sentry to group errors and show how many unique users are affected by such an error.
+All of these helps me to provide error free adapters that basically never crashs.

 ## English :gb:
 This adapter connects your Philips Hue Bridges with ioBroker to control Philips Hue LED bulbs, Friends of Hue LED lamps, stripes, plugs like from Osram, and other SmartLink capable devices (like LivingWhites and some LivingColors).